Skip to main content

 Ph.D.
 New York University, 2019

-Dominik Zechner studied philosophy, film, and media studies in Vienna before pursuing a Ph.D. in German literature at New York University, where he completed a Mellon-funded dissertation on Franz Kafka.
+Dominik Zechner studied philosophy, film theory, performance studies, and media studies in Vienna before pursuing a Ph.D. in German literature at New York University, where he completed a Mellon-funded dissertation on Franz Kafka.
 Before joining Rutgers, he was the Artemis A.W. and Martha Joukowsky Postdoctoral Fellow at Brown University’s Pembroke Center.
-His teaching and research focus on literary theory and philology, psychoanalysis, poetry post-1945 (Celan, Brinkmann, Jandl), modern prose (from Kafka to Don DeLillo), and theories of pedagogy and pedagogical narratives.
-His wider interests include 19th to 21st century philosophy; German-speaking and comparative literature; literary criticism; philosophy of language; rhetoric, hermeneutics, and deconstruction; pop culture, pop music, pop literature; and contemporary literature.
+He is a specialist in literary theory, philology, and the philosophy of language.
+His wider research and teaching activities focus on psychoanalysis, poetic expression, modern prose, theories of pedagogy and pedagogical narratives, and pop culture.

-Prof. Zechner is also the co-editor of two collected volumes.
+Furthermore, Zechner is the co-editor of two collected volumes.
 Forces of Education: Walter Benjamin and the Politics of Pedagogy (Bloomsbury 2023) comprehensively investigates Benjamin’s early writings on school reform and educational critique.
-A second collection, Thresholds, Encounters: Paul Celan and the Claim of Philology (SUNY 2023), is dedicated to the relationship between Celan’s poetry and the Western philosophical tradition.
-In addition, Zechner is the editor of a special issue of Modern Language Notes (“What is a Prize?” vol. 131.5, 2016), which analyzes the rhetoric of literary prizes and their surrounding economy of prestige, and the co-editor of a special issue of parallax (“Initiations: The Pitfalls of Beginning,” vol. 28.3, 2022), dedicated to the problem of textual openings and first lines.
+A second essay collection, Thresholds, Encounters: Paul Celan and the Claim of Philology (SUNY 2023), is dedicated to the relationship between Celan’s poetry and the Western philosophical tradition.
+In addition, Zechner is the editor of a special issue of Modern Language Notes (“What is a Prize?” vol. 131.5, 2016) that analyzes the rhetoric of literary prizes and their surrounding economy of prestige, and the co-editor of a special issue of parallax (“Initiations: The Pitfalls of Beginning,” vol. 28.3, 2022), dedicated to the problem of textual openings and first lines.

-His research has appeared in differences, humanities, Journal of Romance Studies, Oxford Literary Review, parallax, The German Quarterly, The Yearbook of Comparative Literature, Translation & Literature, Triëdere, Zeitschrift für Literaturwissenschaft und Linguistik, and other venues.
+He has widely published on issues in psychoanalysis between Freud and Lacan, the philosophy of language (Nietzsche, Benjamin, Adorno, Hamacher), modern prose styles (Kafka, Musil, Bernhard), and post-war poetry (Celan, Brinkmann, Jandl).
+His research has appeared in differences, humanities, Journal of Romance Studies, Modern Language Notes, Oxford Literary Review, parallax, The German Quarterly, The Yearbook of Comparative Literature, Translation & Literature, Triëdere, Zeitschrift für Literaturwissenschaft und Linguistik, and other venues.